4neesh/DevBlog/src/posts/037_AssetClasses.md

 The variance of Company A and Company B is 0.0149 and 0.0067 respectively; these values, however, can become distorted as the difference between each stock price deviation and the mean is squared.
 </p>
 <p>
-The standard deviation provides a <u>normalised</u> version of the variance to reduce the impact of an outlier on the final variance value.
+The standard deviation provides a <u>normalised</u> version of the variance to reduce the impact of an outlier on the final value.
-The standard deviation is the square root of the variance and provides a real value meaning from itself.
+The standard deviation is the square root of the variance and provides a contextual value.
 For Company A and Company B, the standard deviation is 0.122 and 0.082 respectively.
-The standard deviation tells us that the Company A stock deviates from the mean percentage movement on average by 0.122%, whereas the Company B stock deviates from the mean percentage movement by 0.082% on average.
+The standard deviation tells us that the Company A stock deviates from the mean percentage movement on average by 0.122%, whereas the Company B stock deviates from the mean percentage movement by 0.082%.
 </p>

 <br>
-<h4>Constructing risk in a portfolio of assets</h4>
+<h4>Constructing risk measures in a portfolio of assets</h4>
 <p>
 The risk profile of a portfolio is derived from the <u>combined</u> risk of the assets along with the respective weight they contribute to portfolio.
 Before we begin constructing a portfolio of assets, we must first understand how the risk profile of two assets move with respect to each other.